PB Bear and Friends

 PB Bear and Friends is a series of children's books by Lee Davis that has also been made into a British children's television series.
-Much like the Paddington Bear series, the characters are stuffed puppets that are animated with the stop-motion technique.
+Much like the Paddington series, the characters are stuffed puppets that are animated with the stop-motion technique.
 In the UK, the series aired on Channel 5's Milkshake! and was repeated on Tiny Pop & previously on Nick Jr.